• Disease Overview

 Causes

-In some cases, dystonia occurs due to a known specific cause (acquired dystonia).
-Other cases are genetic and occur due to specific genetic mutations.
+In some people, dystonia occurs due to a known specific cause (acquired dystonia).
+Other cases are genetic and occur due to specific genetic variants.
 Other cases occur randomly for no apparent reason, without a family history of the disorder (sporadically).
 In many cases, the exact underlying cause of dystonia is unknown or unproven (idiopathic).
 Most likely, many cases of dystonia develop due to multiple factors including genetic and environmental ones.

-Conditions associated with acquired dystonia include brain injury (particularly due to lack of oxygen) during or around the time of birth (perinatal period), certain infections, reactions to certain drugs, brain trauma, or various vascular abnormalities such as stroke, arteriovenous malformations, or profuse, excessive bleeding (hemorrhaging).
+Conditions associated with acquired dystonia include brain injury (particularly due to lack of oxygen) during or around the time of birth (perinatal period), certain infections, reactions to certain drugs, brain trauma, or various vascular abnormalities such as stroke, arteriovenous malformations or profuse, excessive bleeding (hemorrhaging).
 Dystonia can also result from other illnesses affecting the central nervous system.

 Multiple genes have been associated with inherited dystonia.
 Researchers are actively seeking to locate additional genes and gene markers.
 Genetic factors are also believed to play a role in idiopathic and acquired dystonia, especially in individuals who have a relative with another form of dystonia.
 These individuals may have a genetic susceptibility to developing the disorder.
-A person who is genetically predisposed to a disorder carries a gene (or genes) for the disease, but it may not be expressed unless it is triggered or activated by other genetic modifiers or environmental factors (complex genetics).
+A person who is genetically predisposed to a disorder carries a gene (or genes) for the disease, but it may not be expressed unless it is triggered or activated by other genetic modifiers or environmental factors.

-Autosomal recessive genetic disorders occur when an individual inherits an abnormal copy of a gene from each parent.
-If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
+Recessive genetic disorders occur when an individual inherits a disease-causing gene variant from each parent.
+If an individual receives one normal gene and one disease-causing gene variant, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the gene variant and have an affected child is 25% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
+The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
-The abnormal gene can be inherited from either parent, or can be the result of a new mutation (de novo gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy.
-The risk is the same for males and females..
 Dominant genetic disorders may be marked by incomplete penetrance, which means that some individuals who inherit the gene for a dominant disorder will not be affected by the disorder.
-Variable expressivity can also occur, which means that widely varying signs and symptoms can occur among affected individuals with the same gene mutation.
+Variable expressivity can also occur, which means that widely varying signs and symptoms can occur among affected individuals with the same gene variant.

-Several theories exists that attempt to explain the underlying mechanism of dystonia including abnormal functioning of or subtle abnormalities affecting certain areas of the brain including the basal ganglia, cerebellum, cortex, brainstem, and thalamus.
+Several theories attempt to explain the underlying mechanism of dystonia including abnormal functioning of or subtle abnormalities affecting certain areas of the brain including the basal ganglia, cerebellum, cortex, brainstem and thalamus.
 Imbalances in neurotransmitters have also been studied.
 Neurotransmitters are chemicals that modify, amplify, or transmit nerve impulses from one nerve cell (neuron) to another, enabling nerve cells to communicate.
 Although the underlying mechanisms and causes of dystonia are not well understood, research is ongoing to determine the specific roles that genetic, environmental and other factors ultimately play in the development of the disorder.

 • < Previous section